Dear reader of ADxS.org, please excuse the disruption.

 Lack of drive is a typical symptom of the approaching final state of burnout.32

-With ADHD: dysphoria with inactivity
+With ADHD: Dysphoria with inactivity

 2.5.
 Social withdrawal